ethz-asl/panoptic_mapping/README.md

     bash
     roscd panoptic_mapping/..
     init_linter_git_hooks
-    # Your set to go!
+    # You're all set to go!
     ```
 * Please open a [Pull Request](https://github.com/ethz-asl/panoptic_mapping/pulls) for your changes.
 * Thank you for contributing!